Eldeston/Super-Duper-Vanilla/DOCUMENTATION.md

 * Follow the rules of code formatting.
 See [CONTRIBUTION.md](CONTRIBUTION.md) for more information.
 * Document and explain your code if possible.

+Here's a rule of thumb to keep in mind when it comes to handling code complexity: Keep the main program's code simplified while included files can be as complex as needed.
+Helper functions are encouraged for code versitility and portability.

 # GLSL Version
 The shader version used for this pipeline is **GLSL 3.3 compatibility**.
 There is an exception however for the program `gbuffers_line` where it uses **GLSL 3.3 core**.